No Salt Needed: 5 Tips for Adding Salt-Free Flavor

 5. Go Back to Basics

 Let the flavors speak for themselves by using dried herbs to create complexity in your dishes.
 Dill Weed can bring delicate brightness when used in dips, to finish soups, or sprinkled over savory baked goods like crackers.
 On the other end of the spectrum, Cracked Rosemary has a deep, piney flavor that works well with roasted beef, lamb, or chicken.
+Poultry Seasoning is a classic.
 For more intricate flavors, try the quintessential French blend Herbes de Provence or Italian all-purpose Cantanzaro Herbs.

 Try this recipe that uses dried herbs to enhance flavor:

 - Slow Cooker “Roast” Chicken is very easy and can be easily customized with your favorite salt-free seasoning blend.